 - a.
 Each lot is permitted to have only one driveway access from the street.
-"Straight shot" driveways are greatly discouraged, and will almost never be approved. - b.
-Most Kiawah driveways are paved with either concrete or asphalt; however, in wooded areas, the ARB does not discourage the use of soft pervious material such as gravel, oyster shell, pine straw, or wood chips.
-Please note that KICA requires impervious hardscape material in the right-of-way between the property line and street.
-The ARB prefers driveway colors that are subdued and natural in tone. - c.
+"Straight shot" driveways are not permitted. - b.
+Most Cassique driveways should be paved with either concrete or asphalt; however, in wooded areas the ARB does not discourage the use of soft pervious material such as gravel (preferably gray/brown, not white or blue stones), oyster shell, pine straw, or wood chips.
+The ARB prefers, and will likely require, driveway colors that are subdued and natural in tone. - c.
 Dimension standards: - 1.
-Driveway width should be a minimum of 12' on curves and 10' for straighter drives. - Where the driveway meets the street, the width of the drive should be at least 18' wide.
+Driveway width should be a minimum of 12' on curves, and 10' for straighter drives.
+Where the driveway meets the street, the width of the drive should be at least 18' wide.
 Curved driveways should have no less than a 15' radius.
-Design of driveways must also meet fire department requirements for access. - 3.
-Garage backup area edge of pavement should be a minimum of 26' from garage door, offset dimensioned parallel to the home. - Guest parking area must be a minimum depth of 18' and minimum width of 17' (two cars).
-The maximum width is 20' for two cars; however, these may be placed separately depending on the unique site conditions.
+Design of driveways must also meet fire department requirements for access. - Garage backup area edge of pavement should be a minimum of 26' from garage door, offset dimensioned parallel to the home. - 3.
+Guest parking areas must be a minimum depth of 18' and maximum width of 17' (two cars).
+The maximum width is 20' for two cars; however, these may be placed separately depending on the unique site conditions. - 4.
+All walkways to the front entrance should be a minimum of 54" wide. - 5.
+No paved areas may be sited closer than five (5) feet from side or rear property lines.
+A minimum of 36 inches of planting area is to be maintained between the driveway and the home. - 6.
+No driveway or pedestrian path may be sited closer than five (5) feet from side and/or rear property lines.
+A minimum of 36 inches of planting areas is to be maintained between the driveway and the home. - At-grade seating or outdoor decking areas must be at least ten (10) feet from property lines.

-- 5. All walkways to the front entrance should be a minimum of 54" wide. - 6.
-No driveway or pedestrian path may be sited closer than 5' from side - and/or rear property lines.
-A minimum of 36 inches of planting areas is to be maintained between the driveway and the home. - 7.
-At-grade seating or outdoor decking areas must be at least 10' from property lines. - d.
-In general, the ARB discourages the use of more than two guest parking areas for a standard building lot, although some neighborhood covenants will require additional spaces. - e.
+- d.
+Onsite parking for at least five (5) cars will be required, utilizing both garage and guest parking areas. - e.
 The site plan should indicate the location of the required conduit under the driveway in the area of the right-of-way. - f.
 The ARB discourages the use of fountains, arbors, planter walls, or other "yard art."
 If approved, the fountain, arbors, planter walls, or structural "yard art" must be included in the lot coverage percentage.
-When allowed, garden elements over three (3) feet tall should be located within the buildable area Significant landscape screening may be required as well.
+When allowed, garden elements over three (3) feet tall should be located within the buildable area.
+Significant landscape screening may be required as well. - g.
+All driveways must be designed and constructed so as not to interfere with and/or block road drainage. - h.
+Taller plant material may not be located so as to impede view corridors.

-5 SOFTSCAPE GUIDELINES:
+(5) SOFTSCAPE GUIDELINES: